merenze/git-crash-course/README.md

 # Introduction

-This is just a very basic guide to Git fundamentals for version control and collaboration.
+This is just a very basic crash course in Git fundamentals for version control and collaboration.

-It is by no means exhaustive, but it can help you get your feet wet.

 # Repositories